INS Vikramaditya: Structural modifications

 The major modifications were to allow Admiral Gorshkov to operate as a STOBAR aircraft carrier in Indian service, as opposed to the STOVL configuration the ship was built as.
 This involved removal of all the armament, including the P-500 Bazalt cruise missile launchers and the four Antey Kinzhal surface-to-air missile bins fitted on the ship's bow, to make way for a 14.3°, full-width ski-jump.
 The 20-ton capacity aircraft lift beside the ship's island superstructure was unchanged, but the aft lift was enlarged, and its lift capacity increased to 30 tons.
 For STOBAR operations, three 30 m arrestor wires and three restraining gears on the stern of the angled deck were equipped.
 Sponsons were installed to increase flight deck area, allow the ski-jump to be fitted, for strengthening of arresting gear and runway area, and to lengthen the after end, which allowed an increase to the length of the landing strip aft of the arresting gear.
 234 new hull sections were installed to achieve the desired shape, and the total steel added to carry out these modifications amounted to 2500 tons.

 The superstructure profile was designed to accommodate the fixed phased array scanners of the Soviet Navy's Mars-Passat 3D air search radar system, along with extensive command and control facilities to conduct an aerial campaign.
 Extensive revamp of sensors was carried out, with long-range air-surveillance radars and advanced electronic warfare suites fitted, which enable the maintenance of a surveillance bubble of over 500 km around the ship.
 An aft mast was installed to accommodate various communication antennae.
 These changes needed 2,300 km of new cables and 3,000 km of new pipes.

-The eight original boilers were replaced by new generation, high-pressure boilers, converted to take diesel fuel utilising LSHSD instead of furnace fuel oil, each providing a steam capacity of 100 tonnes per hour.
+The eight original boilers were replaced by new generation, high-pressure boilers, converted to take diesel fuel utilising LSHSD (→ Low Sulphur High Speed Diesel) instead of furnace fuel oil, each providing a steam capacity of 100 tonnes per hour.
 The new boilers are highly efficient and have high levels of automation.
 They power four propellers in a four-shaft configuration, producing a total thrust of 180000 hp at the shaft, providing a top speed of over 30 knots.
 Six turbo alternators and six diesel alternators generate 18 MW of electricity to power various equipment.
 Modern oil-water separators, as well as a sewage treatment plant, were incorporated to meet international standards.
 Six new Finnish Wärtsilä 1.5 MW diesel generators, a Global Marine communications system, Sperry Bridgemaster navigation radar, a new telephone exchange, new data link and an IFF Mk XI system were added.
 Residential services were improved with the addition of two reverse osmosis plants producing 400 tons of fresh water per day, as well as updated refrigeration and air conditioning.
 A new galley was installed with improved domestic services and accommodation for 10 female officers.